Smiths Group logo

 Focused Industrial Tech Platform

 Smiths Group is refocusing as a pure-play industrial technology company centred on efficient flow and heat management, primarily through world-scale John Crane and Flex-Tek businesses.
-The streamlining strategy directly targets sectors with powerful structural growth drivers, including energy transition, electrification, and advanced industrials, positioning Smiths for sustainable organic growth and value-accretive portfolio moves.
+The streamlining strategy gains real momentum after the £1.3bn Interconnect sale and active Detection separation, targeting sectors with powerful structural growth drivers, including energy transition, electrification, and advanced industrials, setting Smiths up for sustainable organic progress and clear value-creating moves.

 Resilient Growth, Margin, and Returns

 Operational excellence and innovation have underpinned resilient organic growth and consistent margin expansion for Smiths, even amid volatile cycles.
-The Group's disciplined M&A, strengthened capital allocation, and increased returns (progressive dividend, enhanced buybacks) signal a commitment to shareholder value while retaining a robust and agile balance sheet.
+The Group's disciplined M&A, strengthened capital allocation, and increased returns, now reinforced by a new £1bn buyback and steady FY2026 guidance, signal a commitment to shareholder value while retaining a robust and agile balance sheet.

 Catalysts